farcasterxyz/docs/docs/reference/contracts/reference/signed-key-request-validator.md

 | signature     | `bytes`   | EIP-712 [`SignedKeyRequest`](#signedkeyrequest-signature) signature from the `requestSigner` address |
 | deadline      | `uint256` | Expiration timestamp of the signature                                                                |

-See below for code examples that demonstrate two methods of generating encoded `SignedKeyRequestMetadata`: using the `@farcaster/hub-web` library to sign and encode in a single step, or using Viem to sign and encode separately.
+See below for code examples that demonstrate two methods of generating encoded `SignedKeyRequestMetadata` — using the `@farcaster/hub-web` library to sign and encode in a single step, or using Viem to sign and encode separately.

 ::: code-group